Spoiler: no one has that much imagination.

 - Between other venue tours

-- While planning 10 other things
+- While planning ten other things

-- With limited time and energy
+- With limited time, energy, and patience

 What Couples Actually Need

-Stop expecting couples to be interior designers and start showing them:
+Stop expecting couples to be interior designers.

 - Different table layouts